 There are two common types of solar panels currently on the market – polycrystalline and monocrystalline.
 This article will help you understand the differences, advantages, and disadvantages of different colored solar panels.

-Request a FREE solar savings analysis to learn about saving money with solar power at your location.
+Request a FREE online analysis of how much money you could save with solar power at your location!

 First, one must understand that a solar panel is made up of individual solar cells that are connected together.
 A solar panel is generally made up of 60 solar cells, sometimes 72 in a larger utility-scale installation.